bayesomicslab/bayesomicslab.github.io/_members/aaron-palmer.md

   github: k05ch31
 ---

-Aaron is a PhD student of Dr. Jinbo Bi and collaborator of the EL GATO Lab.
+Aaron is a postdoctoral research scientist in the EL GATO Lab.